Captain Marvel (soundtrack)

-Captain Marvel (Original Motion Picture Soundtrack) is the soundtrack to the Marvel Studios film of the same name.
+Captain Marvel (Original Motion Picture Soundtrack) is the soundtrack to the Marvel Studios film Captain Marvel.
 The score, composed by Pinar Toprak, was released by Hollywood Records on March 8, 2019, in the United States.

 Background

 In May 2018, Clark Gregg indicated that the film's soundtrack would include songs from the 1990s.
 Pinar Toprak signed on to compose the film's score the following month, making her the first woman to score an MCU film.
 Directors Anna Boden and Ryan Fleck stated that while they wanted to bring in more women on the film, Toprak was not hired because of her gender but because she stood out as their favorite among a group of candidates that included both men and women.
 For her audition, Toprak hired a 70-piece orchestra to perform seven minutes of music that she composed.
 Toprak described the score as a fusion of electronic and orchestral sounds with the electronic parts representing the aliens and the orchestra representing the main character.
 Toprak recorded the electronic sounds on an analog-synthesizer in her home studio and recorded a 90-piece orchestra at Abbey Road Studios in London.
 Toprak said that the main part of the score's development was the title character's theme, while later developing themes for the Kree and the Skrulls, whom she tried to connect in order to "find the universe" for the film's scenes in space and Earth, while describing the scenes on Earth as "fun".